miarec/ansible-role-rtpagent/README.md

 # To do

 - Configure rtpengine
-- tshoot nftables/kernel forwarding issue
+- tshoot nftables/kernel forwarding issue - this was issue with WSL and molecule
-- User permission for rtpengine user to create nfttables rules
+- User permission for rtpengine user
 - Add steps to instal andconfigure nftables